stevenbryen/lambda-layers-sample/README.md

 More info on including library dependencies in a layer [here](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path)

-In the **layers** directory you will see two sub folders, *bs4-layer* and *lxml-layer*.
-Both of these folders include a folder named **python** where the libraries have been installed.
+In the **layers** directory you will see a sub folder, *bs4-layer* This folder will include a subfolder named **python** where the libraries have been installed.

 In the parent layer folder, there is also a .zip file that is the both the **python** folder and its contents compressed.
 This is the file we will need to manually create the layer in the AWS Console.

 This README will not provide step-by-step guide on how to use the AWS console to achieve this, but now you know which .zip file you need to manually create the layers this should be reasonably straight forward in the console.
-You will need to create two layers, one for BS4 and another for LXML.

 #### Manually Deploying Lambda Function